 Function available in CINEMA 4D Prime, Visualize, Broadcast, Studio & BodyPaint 3D Image Preview Basic Inputs Outputs Context

 This setting can be used to load images or videos.
 Common formats such as JPEG, TIFF, EXR, HDR, PSD, MOV and MP4 are supported.
+Clock on the small arrow to view information such as resolution, color profile, etc.

 If the loaded file contains image layers or alpha channels, these can be selected here without having to do so via an image editing program.